yosapkota/yosapkota.github.io/content/about.md

 Hi!
 I'm Yogesh Sapkota.
 I am interested in microcontrollers and embedded programming.
 Here's a [link](https://shorturl.at/cBKLO) to my resume.
 I am a huge [Formula 1](https://www.formula1.com/) and [FC Barcelona](https://www.fcbarcelona.com/en/) fan.

+Reach out to me at ysapkota@student.ysu.edu or connect with me on [LinkedIn](https://www.linkedin.com/in/yogesh-sapkota/).